MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

 ms.technology: xamarin-android
 author: mgmclemore
 ms.author: mamcle
-ms.date: 02/16/2018
+ms.date: 08/16/2018
 ---

+<a name="compatibility"></a>

-# Local Notifications
+# Local notifications

 _This section shows how to implement local notifications in Xamarin.Android.
 It explains the various UI elements of an Android notification and discusses the API's involved with creating and displaying a notification._

-## Local Notifications Overview
+## Local notifications overview

-This topic explains how to implement local notifications in a Xamarin.Android application.
-It discusses the various parts of an Android notification, it explains the different notification styles that are available to app developers, and it introduces some of the APIs that are used to create and publish notifications.

 Android provides two system-controlled areas for displaying notification icons and notification information to the user.
 When a notification is first published, its icon is displayed in the *notification area*, as shown in the following screen shot:

 ![Example notification area on a device](local-notifications-images/01-notification-shade.png)